eieio.games

 • Frantically texted Greg, who helped me realize that my math was way off.

-• Ran ip -s link show dev eth0 on my nginx box to see how many bytes I had sent, confirming that my math was way off6.
+• Ran ip -s link show dev eth0 on my nginx box to see how many bytes I had sent, confirming that my math was way off 6.

 • Started thinking about how to reduce bandwidth - and how to cap my costs.